Eye#

 eye hue#

-The eye hue block returns the hue detected by the Eye Sensor in degrees from 0 to 359.
+The eye hue reporter block reports the hue detected by the Eye Sensor as a number from 0 to 359 degrees.

 (eye hue in degrees)